eyalev/notes/pages/books_reading_list.md

 # Reading List

+Book notes might have:
+  - Score in parentheses
+  - [git-wiki]() link.
+Similar in concept to a Wikipedia link.
+  - 'Mindset shift' section: how the book changed my mind in or thought process.

+---

 - Thinking Fast and Slow (10/10) ([git-wiki](https://github.com/git-wiki/wiki/blob/master/pages/thinking_fast_and_slow.md))
   - Mindset shift
     - From thinking people are generally logical, to thinking people are generally not-logical.